cgeyskens/phd/alphafold/notes.md

 Measures the accuracy of the predicted relative positions of the subunits forming the protein-protein complex.

-Scale: 0 to 1, above 0.8 is good, between 0.5 and 0.8 is grey zone, below 0.5 is bad
+Scale: 0 to 1, above 0.8 is good, between 0.5 and 0.8 is grey zone, below 0.5 is bad.
+Scale from Samsoe et al for receptors: penalized ipTM above 0.47 is good. lower then 0.2 is random interaction.

 These values assume modelling with multiple recycling steps, so the process of prediction reaches a degree of convergence.
 In large-scale screenings for protein-protein interactions, often settings optimised for the speed of prediction are used, e.g. very few or no recycling steps.
 In such cases ipTM thresholds as low as 0.3 have been used for initial screening; importantly though, all pairs of proteins with ipTM scores higher than 0.3 were then subjected to additional examination (e.g. Weeratunga et al., 2023).
 Disordered regions and regions with low pLDDT score may negatively impact the ipTM score even if the structure of the complex is predicted correctly.